 What degree of help do people want to pay for?
 Look for clients who want help in the strategy sense, instead of just execution.
 This will help them to see you as experts, versus order-takers.
 That means you’ll have to excel at what you do.

 For example, let’s consider public speaking coaching.
 I hired Alan Hoffler in NC for his 2-day $1,000 course after taking his nearly-free half-day workshop.
-I recently flew to Boston to take Tamsen Webster’s day-long advanced workshop.
+I recently flew to Boston to take Tamsen Webster‘s day-long advanced workshop.
 I’ve spent a few thousand dollars on video-related services.
-I’m also in a [free] speaker mastermind group.
-In contrast, a less enthusiastic speaker might go to a weekly Toastmasters meeting or buy my $11 book.
+I’m also in a speaker mastermind group.
+In contrast, someone at an earlier stage might go to a weekly Toastmasters meeting or buy my 2015 book on speaking for agency lead-gen.

-You can use my “S-I-T” agency services framework to explore the type(s) of help people want.
+You can use my “Think, Teach, Do” agency services framework to explore the type(s) of help people want.

 It’s important for you to like people in the vertical.
 I have some clients whose agencies work exclusively with lawyers, and other clients who would never want to work with lawyers.
 I really like agency people, and my consulting focus lets me work with them all day long.
 They also appreciate my help; business comes naturally to me, and I can explain it in a way that connects.